nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Design considerations

 In order to allow for optional fields, the `AddCommandParser` also has to be modified.
 In particular, the following methods are modified
-* `AddCommandParser#arePrefixesPresent(argumentMultimap, prefixes)` — Returns true if none of the prefixes contains empty `Optional` values in the given `ArgumentMultimap`.
+* `AddCommandParser#arePrefixesPresent(argumentMultimap, prefixes)` —
+Returns true if none of the prefixes contains empty `Optional` values in the given `ArgumentMultimap`.
-* `AddCommandParser#parse(args)` — Parses the given `String` of arguments in the context of the `AddCommand` and returns an `AddCommand` object for execution.
-Throws `ParseException` if the user input does not conform the expected format
+* `AddCommandParser#parse(args)` — Parses the given `String` of arguments
+in the context of the `AddCommand` and returns an `AddCommand` object for execution.
+Throws `ParseException` if the user input does not conform the expected format.

 For the `arePrefixesPresent` method, the prefixes provided were changed to only include the following mandatory fields:
 * `PREFIX_NAME`
 * `PREFIX_TELEGRAM`
 * `PREFIX_GITHUB`

 `AddCommandParser#arePrefixesPresent(argumentMultimap, prefixes)` uses the static parsing methods in `ParserUtil` to parse the different fields in `Person`.
 The individual fields are first initialised with an empty string, which is now a valid input.
 The method then calls the `arePrefixesPresent` method to check if the provided prefix is present.
 If present, the method will then call the respective static parsing methods in `ParserUtil`.

 ### GitHub

 #### Implementation

 The GitHub field is facilitated by the `Github` class.
 It is stored internally as a `String` in the data file `addressbook.json` and is then initialized as a `Github` object.

 The `Github` class implements the following operation:

 * `Github#isValidGithub(String test)` — Returns true if a given string is a valid GitHub username with the help of a validation regex.

 Regex used in verifying the validity of GitHub username:

 `public static final String VALIDATION_REGEX = "[a-zA-Z\d](?:[a-zA-Z\d]|-(?=[a-zA-Z\d])){0,38}";`
 * `[a-zA-Z\d]` — **Character set**.
 Match any character in the set.
 * `a-z` — **Range**.
 Matches a character in the range "a" to "z" (char code 97 to 122).
 Case sensitive.
 * `A-Z` — **Range**.
 Matches a character in the range "A" to "Z" (char code 65 to 90).
 Case sensitive.
 * `\d` — **Digit**.
 Matches any digit character (0-9).
 * `(?:[a-zA-Z\d]|-(?=[a-zA-Z\d]))` — **Non-capturing group**.
 Groups multiple tokens together without creating a capture group.
 * `|` — **Alternation**.
 Acts like a boolean OR.
 Matches the expression before or after the sign.
 * `-` — **Character**.
 Matches a "-" character (char code 45).
 * `{0,38}` — **Quantifier**.
 Match between 0 and 38 of the preceding token.

 #### Design considerations

 The `Github` class is first integrated into the `Person` class and added as a new field to the `Person` class.
 This is illustrated by the class diagram below, where only the `Name`, `Telegram` and `Github` fields are compulsory.

 ![PersonWithGithubClassDiagram](images/PersonWithGithubClassDiagram.png)

+### Favorite command

+#### Implementation

+The Favorite command favorites a non-favorited contact from the current list of contacts.

+In order to distinguish whether a contact has been favorited or unfavorited, a boolean flag, `isFavorite` is added into the `Person` class and initialised as `false`.
+The

+Favoriting contacts is facilitated by the `IsFavoritePredicate`.
+* `IsFavoritePredicate` stores a boolean flag for comparison with a `Person` object.
+* It also has a `IsFavoritePredicate#test(Person person)` to determine if the `Person` input into the test is currently favorited or unfavorited.

+### Unfavorite command

+#### Implementation

+The Unfavorite command unfavorites a favorited contact from the current list of contacts.

+Similar to Favoriting contacts, Unfavoriting contacts is also facilitated by the `IsFavoritePredicate`.
+* `IsFavoritePredicate` stores a boolean flag for comparison with a `Person` object.
+* It also has a `IsFavoritePredicate#test(Person person)` to determine if the `Person` input into the test is currently favorited or unfavorited.

 ### Export command